 Before you apply for a credit card, it’s a good idea to review your credit and identify opportunities for improvement.
 That’s because a better credit score can get you lower interest rates, higher credit limits, and access to better cards.

 Whether you’re applying for your first credit card or your fifth, you should take some time to get your credit ready.
 Here are six things you can do to get your credit ready for a credit card application

 1. Know Where Your Credit Stands Before Filling Out a Credit Card Application

 Before you apply for a credit card, you should know where your credit stands.
 If you have excellent credit, you will be able to shop around for a premium card.
 On the other hand, you may want to look at options like secured credit cards if your credit is in poor shape.

-Your credit score can change depending on the scoring model used, and different lenders may use different tools.
+Your credit score can change depending on the scoring range used, and different lenders may use different tools.
 But a credit score simulator can help you get an idea of where you stand and the types of credit cards available to you.
 You should also pull your credit reports to identify any potential issues to fix; obtaining a three bureau credit report from IdentityIQ is a great place to start.

 2. Review Your Credit Reports

 Once you pull your credit reports, you should review them for negative items that hurt your credit score, such as late payments, unpaid debts, and bankruptcies.
 You may not be able to do anything about legitimate information (beyond waiting for it to fall off your report), but you can do something about negative items that are a result of fraud or error.